 - Manage the SchoolDude system (maintenance order and response system) to ensure that it meets the school’s needs by prioritizing facility and maintenance requests.

-- When appropriate, work in “hands on” fashion with maintenance staff in attending to maintenance and deferred maintenance items.
+- When appropriate, work “hands on” with maintenance staff in attending to maintenance and deferred maintenance items.

 - Supervise repairs projects, including solicitation of contractor bid proposals; evaluate proposals and make recommendations to the Head of School, Associate Head of School, and Chief Financial Officer; ensure established time schedules for projects are met.
 Serve as school liaison with contractors on major building projects.

-- Work closely with internal and external service providers to ensure that maintenance personnel and contractors deliver efficient and professional service with all repairs, including inspection of contracted work, developing punch lists as necessary, and following through on punch list items
+- Work closely with internal and external service providers to ensure that maintenance personnel and contractors deliver efficient and professional service with all repairs, including inspection of contracted work, developing and following through with punch lists as necessary.

 - Maintain equipment inventories, compliance activities, maintenance records, and budget.
 Update rolling budget documentation; Manage supply and equipment orders to ensure that budgetary guidelines are met.

-- Promotes safety/security through control over the distribution of keys and security access codes.
+- Promote safety/security through control over the distribution of keys and security access codes.

-- Oversees and carries out other duties as assigned
+- Oversee and carry out other duties as assigned.

 - A minimum of 5 years of experience in facilities management, construction management, or related field.
 A Bachelor's degree in engineering, building science, or related field is preferred.
 HVAC, plumbing, and/or electrical experience a plus.

 - Strong interpersonal and communication skills with the ability to work effectively with a wide range of constituencies and a diverse workforce, including school administrators, faculty, staff, parents and volunteers; Board of Trustees; vendors/contractors and construction project personnel.